Non-perturbative Green's function method to determine the electronic spectral function due to electron-phonon interactions: Application to a graphene model from weak to strong coupling: Theoretical aspects

 \be

 \ee

 \end{widetext}

-\ni where we have switched to the notation $g^{\mathbf{q}\nu}_{\mathbf{k},nn'}$ to $g^{\nu}_{\mathbf{k}n,\mathbf{k}+\mathbf{q}n'}$.
-Similarly, one can work out diagrams with higher order derivatives.
+\ni Similarly, one can work out diagrams with higher order derivatives.
 The difference is that the matrix element $g^{(p)}$ of order $p$ has $p$ momenta indices.
 Therefore, if we want to extract the result more directly from a diagram, we see that momenta follows the usual rules, due to momenta conservation at each vertex and each phonon line carrying momentum in and out (i.e. the pairing of opposite momenta in each 2-point correlator after applying Wick's theorem).
 To label momenta indices correctly, arrows should be drawn in each straight or wavy line.
 Each straight line is associated with a $\mathcal{G}^0$, each vertex with the corresponding $g^{(p)}$ matrix element, and each wavy line with a mode $\mathbf{q}\nu$ and a $2n_{\mathbf{q}\nu}+1$ factor.
 In the next subsection, we show that the usual Feynman diagrams have the same expression in the adiabatic limit.
-First, we will see that Feynman diagrams applied to the diagram of Fig.~\ref{fig:diagrams4}(d) leads to the exact same expression of Eq.~\eqref{eq:diagram4_NP}.
+First, we will see that Feynman rules applied to the middle diagram of Fig.~\ref{fig:diagrams4}(d) leads to the exact same expression of Eq.~\eqref{eq:diagram4_NP}.